Updated May 25, 2020

 How do you pronounce Presque Isle?

-If you’re wondering how to pronounce Presque Isle, it’s actually a lot easier than it looks.
+If you’re wondering how to pronounce Presque Isle, it’s a lot easier than it looks.
 Presque is pronounced “presk” (rhymes with “desk”).
 Isle rhymes with “pile.”
+Or, be like a local and call it “the peninsula.”

 Miles of paved trails around the park create a flat pathway with beautiful scenery for walking, jogging, rollerblading, cycling, or skateboarding.
 If you like to bike, rollerblade, or skateboard, bring your equipment.
 (While you can rent bicycles and surreys inside the Park, that obviously would not be free.)